Note: The links below will

 the heat from ascent into space.

-Besides the that had pad personnel scrambling today, there was
+Besides the loose bracket that had pad personnel scrambling today, there was

 another pre-launch problem - fire!
 A small brushfire was reported to be